For best experience please turn on javascript and use a modern browser!

 This paper argues that consumers’ preference for replacement over repair is a critical, yet underexplored, factor contributing to the decline in repair demand in Eastern Europe.
 This "replacement culture" is reinforced by voluntary business practices and the marginalization of repair within legal warranty frameworks - conditions permitted under the current legal regime.
 By examining these two structural barriers, rooted in Directive (EU) 2019/771 on consumer sales, the paper assesses whether the newly adopted Directive (EU) 2024/1799 on the repair of goods can effectively promote repair-oriented consumer behaviour in the Visegrad 4 countries.

 This study contributes to the broader academic discourse on fostering circular consumption patterns, with a particular emphasis on the role of legal frameworks.
-The findings from the Visegrad 4 are intended to inform future research and policy development across Europe.

 Registration